artur-ciocanu/launch.en/help/launch-reference/client-side-information/asynchronous-deployment.md

 First, because the tag library can finish loading before or after the bottom of the page has been parsed and executed, you should no longer call `_satellite.pageBottom()` from your page code (`_satellite` won't be available until after the library has loaded).
 This is explained in [Loading the tags embed code asynchronously](#loading-the-tags-embed-code-asynchronously).

-Second, the tags library can finish loading before or after the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) browser event (DOM Ready) has occurred.
+Second, the tag library can finish loading before or after the [`DOMContentLoaded`](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) browser event (DOM Ready) has occurred.

-Because of these two points, it's worth demonstrating how the [Library Loaded](../../extension-reference/web/core-extension/overview.md#library-loaded-page-top), [Page Bottom](../../extension-reference/web/core-extension/overview.md#page-bottom), [DOM Ready](../../extension-reference/web/core-extension/overview.md#page-bottom), and [Window Loaded](../../extension-reference/web/core-extension/overview.md#window-loaded) event types from the Core extension function when loading a tags library asynchronously.
+Because of these two points, it's worth demonstrating how the [Library Loaded](../../extension-reference/web/core-extension/overview.md#library-loaded-page-top), [Page Bottom](../../extension-reference/web/core-extension/overview.md#page-bottom), [DOM Ready](../../extension-reference/web/core-extension/overview.md#page-bottom), and [Window Loaded](../../extension-reference/web/core-extension/overview.md#window-loaded) event types from the Core extension function when loading a tag library asynchronously.

 If your tag property contains the following four rules: